AydenHocking/HTML-CSS/API_Trivia_App_Project/README.md

-# Blog API Project
+# API Trivia App Project

-This project is a blog-style API where users can add, edit, and delete blog posts.
-The site interacts with a JSON database to manage the posts and manipulate them in different ways.
-A keyword search bar is implemented, along with various organization techniques.
+This project is a Trivia App where users can play a trivia game from an openDB database of questions.
+The category and difficulty can be adjusted to the user's preference.
+The correct or incorrect answers are displayed after each question, and the score screen is shown at the end of the quiz.

 ---